VladimirCatrici/shopify-api/README.md

 This is a simple PHP library that provides a quick and easy way to work with Shopify REST API.
 It uses Guzzle as HTTP client.

+IMPORTANT
+=
+This branch created from v0.2.0 release to support some old projects that are still on the old version of PHP.
+It's highly recommended to use PHP 7.1+ and the latest release of this library.
+I'm not going to support this branch too long or use versioning here.
+Use it at your own risk.

 Installation
 -